prince1823/colab91-ap-agent/README.md

 Total successful: 8/8
 ```

+**Note**:
-**Note**: The `benchmarks/` folder structure is gitignored.
+- The `benchmarks/` folder structure is gitignored.
 Create it locally as needed.
-Each dataset's `input.csv` can have any client-specific column names - they will be automatically canonicalized by the pipeline.
+- Each dataset's `input.csv` can have any client-specific column names - they will be automatically canonicalized by the pipeline.
+- Copy taxonomy files from `taxonomies/` folder to each dataset folder as `taxonomy.yaml`.
+- The `taxonomies/` folder contains the original taxonomy files and is kept for reference.

 ### Using the Pipeline